pbrink231/plex_top_playlists/README.md

 # plex_top_playlists
+**New Update has BREAKING changes.
+Please check out settings.ini.example and adjust.**

 **NOW UPDATED FOR PYTHON 3.
 Python 2 not tested and will probably not be working.
 MUST USE PYTHON 3 with new updates.**

 A python script to get top weekly or top popular lists and put them in plex as playlists.
 It will make a playlist for each user on your server.